The 10 Best Christmas Horror Books to Read this Holiday Season

 it believes that human beings live in a meaningless universe, and human existence itself is meaningless, but human beings can make themselves on the basis of existence and live a wonderful life.

-Although it emphasizes human-centeredness and respect for human personality and freedom, in fact, the world is still nothingness in the eyes of existentialism.
+Although it emphasizes human-centeredness and respect for human personality and freedom, in fact, the world is still nothing in the eyes of existentialism.

 The vast universe has no meaning, human existence has no value, emotions and morals are only temporary, only nothing but eternity.

-The Cthulhu family attributed the world to the distortion and madness in despair, which is also a kind of answer to the painful existentialism.
+The Cthulhu family attributed the world to distortion and madness in despair, which is also a kind of answer to painful existentialism.